TylerRTDev/CI-MSProject2/TESTING.md

 ### Manual Testing

+Manual testing involves a human tester executing test cases by interacting directly with the application.
+It is useful for evaluating user experience, layout behavior, and real-time interactions.
+In this project, manual testing was used extensively to verify gameplay logic, validate UI responsiveness across devices, test score tracking, settings persistence, and ensure all modals, buttons functioned as expected in a real-world usage scenario.

 #### General UI and Navigation
 | Feature            | Action                                          | Expected Result                                                                | Status  | Comments          |
 |--------------------|-------------------------------------------------|--------------------------------------------------------------------------------|---------|-------------------|